United Nations Information Service at Geneva

-UNIS Geneva operates from the United Nations Office at Geneva, the second-biggest of the four major office sites of the United Nations after the UN's main Headquarters in New York (the other two are the Offices in Vienna and Nairobi).
+UNIS Geneva operates from the United Nations Office at Geneva, the second-biggest of the four major office sites of the United Nations (UN) after the UN's main headquarters in New York (the other two are the Offices in Vienna and Nairobi).
 It is also the United Nations Information Centre for Switzerland.

 The Service provides information services focusing primarily on Geneva-based United Nations activities in the field of human rights, disarmament, development and economic and social issues.
 It bears a special responsibility for informing the press and the general public on the UN's human rights activities due to the location in Geneva of the Office of the High Commissioner for Human Rights and of the annual meetings of the Human Rights Council.
 UNIS Geneva also highlights disarmament efforts, reporting on the work of the Conference on Disarmament, which meets in Geneva and is the world's sole multilateral forum for disarmament negotiations.
 Relief assistance is also a focus of the Service's work, Geneva being the world capital of humanitarian activity.

 Press services

-UNIS Geneva also conveys the position of the United Nations on matters in the news through its briefings, official statements, interviews and background briefings.
-It provides both breaking news and in-depth material to international print and audiovisual media.
+UNIS Geneva also conveys the United Nations' position on matters in the news through its briefings, official statements, interviews, and background briefings.
+It provides breaking news and in-depth material to international print and audiovisual media.

-The Service produces a wide range of information products on the work of the United Nations and current international issues, including meeting summaries, press releases, backgrounders and statements.
+The Service produces a wide range of information products on the work of the United Nations and current international issues, including meeting summaries, press releases, backgrounders, and statements.
 All publications are available on the UNIS webpage.

-It produces radio, television and photo material on events in Geneva and related field activities.
+It produces radio, television, and photo material on events in Geneva and related field activities.

 UNIS Geneva provides annual accreditation to representatives of the media who are covering UN system issues.
 Accredited journalists receive access to the United Nations Office at Geneva, information on UN events and activities in Geneva and in the world, and can participate in events and press briefings being organized at the Office.

 Furthermore, UNIS Geneva provides services for press conferences and briefings held by organisations of the United Nations system based in Geneva, including the International Labour Organization (ILO), the International Telecommunication Union (ITU), the Office for the Coordination of Humanitarian Affairs (OCHA), the Office of the United Nations High Commissioner for Human Rights (OHCHR), the Office of the United Nations High Commissioner for Refugees (UNHCR), the World Health Organization (WHO), the World Intellectual Property Organization (WIPO), the World Meteorological Organization (WMO), the United Nations Conference on Trade and Development (UNCTAD), and the United Nations Economic Commission for Europe (UNECE).